leannel89/Project_1/README.md

 ### Desktop ###

-Deskktop Results - an error was noted that there were two hrefs that were not linked, affecting SEO.
+Desktop Results - an error was noted that there were two hrefs that were not linked, affecting SEO.

 ![](images/seo_error.png)